 Your contribution and efforts could help save the lives of those vulnerable people we are supporting.

-Contact your local mosque committee and organise a collection after the Jumuah salat (Friday Prayer), or any other gathering that will attract significant numbers of people.
+Contact your local mosque committee and organise a collection after the Jumma salah (Friday Prayer), or any other gathering that will attract significant numbers of people.

 Some areas require permits for charitable street collections; contact your local council or police station to find out your local regulations.
 To collect at private events, speak to the organisers for permission.

-Areas that attract high numbers of public, e.g. a popular tourist spot Events that attract an audience, e.g. a football match or a community fair.
+Areas that attract high numbers of people, e.g. a popular tourist spot or events that attract an audience, e.g. a football match or a community fair.